-Misbehaviour is defined as:
+3.1 Misbehaviour is defined as:

-- Disruption in lessons, in corridors between lessons, and at break and lunchtimes
+- 3.1.1 Disruption in lessons, in corridors between lessons, and at break and lunchtimes

-- Non-completion of classwork or homework
+- 3.1.2 Non-completion of classwork or homework

-- Poor attitude
+- 3.1.3 Poor attitude

-- Incorrect uniform and equipment
+- 3.1.4 Incorrect uniform and equipment

-- Poor punctuality
+- 3.1.5 Poor punctuality

-Serious misbehaviour is defined as:
+3.2 Serious misbehaviour is defined as:

-- Repeated breaches of the school rules - Any form of bullying
+- 3.2.1 Repeated breaches of the school rules

+- 3.2.2 Any form of bullying

-- Malicious allegations against staff or pupils
+- 3.2.3 Malicious allegations against staff or pupils

+- 3.2.4 Intimidating actions or threats, verbal threats, or violent behaviour to staff, visitors, volunteers, and pupils.
+This could include social media messages to staff.

-- Sexual assault (intentional sexual touching) and sexual harassment (which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation)
+- 3.2.5 Sexual assault (intentional sexual touching) and sexual harassment (which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation)

-- Vandalism
+- 3.2.6 Vandalism

-- Theft
+- 3.2.7 Theft

-- Fighting
+- 3.2.8 Fighting

-- Smoking
+- 3.2.9 Smoking

-- Failure to attend detentions
+- 3.2.10 Failure to attend detentions

-- Racist, sexist, homophobic or discriminatory behaviour
+- 3.2.11 Racist, sexist, homophobic or discriminatory behaviour

-- Possession of any prohibited items.
+- 3.2.12 Possession of any prohibited items.
 These are:

-- Knives or weapons
+- o Knives or weapons

-- o Alcohol
+- Alcohol

-- Illegal drugs or any drug paraphernalia (in school or on the way to and from school)
+- Illegal drugs (for example edibles & the vapes) or any drug paraphernalia in school or on the way to and from school

 - Stolen items

 - Tobacco and cigarette papers

+- Vapes

 - o Fireworks

 - Pornographic images

 - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)